cau-se/theodolite/docs/creating-a-benchmark.md

 Benchmarks need to specify at least one supported load and resource type for which scalability can be benchmarked.

 Load and resource types are described by a name (used for reference from an Execution) and a list of patchers.
+If a benchmark is [executed by an Execution](running-benchmarks), these patchers are used to configure SUT and load generator according to the [load and resource values](creating-an-execution) set in the Execution.

 ## Kafka Configuration